Big Brothers of Saginaw Forms

-The one major program innovation of the 1990’s occurred in February of 1998 when the new one-to-one matching strategy, “Teaming Up With YOUth” began at Pine River Elementary School.
-This program continues to serve children in many elementary schools throughout the county.
+The one major program innovation of the 1990’s occurred in February of 1998 when the new one-to-one matching strategy, “Teaming Up With Youth” began at Pine River Elementary School.
+This program continues to serve children in many elementary schools throughout Midland and Bay Counties.

 Bowl for Kids’ Sake Begins

 In March of 2002, Bowl for Kids’ Sake was launched in Midland.
 In subsequent years, events would be added in Saginaw, Mt Pleasant and Bay City, making Bowl for Kids’ Sake one of our largest annual fundraisers.

 Big Brothers Big Sisters of the Great Lakes Bay Region Forms